What Are Emerging Bariatric Technologies?

 Due to these concerns, we don’t recommend the endoscopic sleeve gastroplasty or the VBLOCTM to our patients at this time.
 However, as these therapies continue to evolve, our ongoing assessment will also continue.
 If they become more beneficial to patients, our recommendation may change.

 The StrettaTM is a device that also uses an endoscopic rather than surgical approach to treat heartburn, reflux, or GERD.
 It used RF (radio frequency) energy to thicken the lower esophageal valve, which provides an increased barrier to acid refluxing from the stomach into the esophagus.
-While not quite as successful as standard anti-reflux surgical approaches, the StrettaTM can allow up to 84% of patients to remain off of antireflux medications to 4 years and up to 64% to remain off of antireflux medications up to 10 years and perhaps*.
+While not quite as successful as standard anti-reflux surgical approaches, the StrettaTM can allow up to 84% of patients to remain off of antireflux medications to 4 years and up to 64% to remain off of antireflux medications up to 10 years and perhaps longer*.
 Ultimately, this means improved reflux symptoms, satisfaction and quality of life*.

 Because up to 20% of patients may experience increased reflux following a sleeve gastrectomy and may not anatomically be able to have standard anti-reflux surgery following the sleeve, the StrettaTM device can be an important solution to improve reflux symptoms in many cases without the need for revisional surgery*.
 If you are struggling with ongoing reflux please call us today to schedule a consultation to determine if you would be a good candidate for the StrettaTM procedure to treat your reflux.